A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Background

-Based on the specific way of constructing training datasets, previous studies \citep{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2410-16713, DBLP:journals/corr/abs-2410-22812} distinguish two distinct iterative paradigms: \begin{itemize}[leftmargin=*] \item \textbf{The replaced training dataset.} At each iteration, the training dataset consists solely of synthetic data generated by the previous diffusion model, i.e., $\mathcal{D}_n = \mathcal{G}_{n-1}$.
-Several studies \citep{DBLP:journals/corr/abs-2404-01413,DBLP:journals/corr/abs-2410-16713,DBLP:journals/corr/abs-2410-22812} refer to this as the ``\textit{replace}'' paradigm and have demonstrated that under this setting, the variance collapses to $0$ or the population risk diverges to infinity. \item \textbf{The accumulated training dataset.} A more realistic paradigm \citep{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2404-01413} is to maintain access to all previous data, thereby including both real images and all synthetic images generated thus far, i.e., $\mathcal{D}_{n}=(\cup_{j=1}^{n-1}\mathcal{G}_j)\cup \mathcal{D}_{\mathrm{real}}$.
+Based on the specific way of constructing training datasets, previous studies \autocite{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2410-16713, DBLP:journals/corr/abs-2410-22812} distinguish two distinct iterative paradigms: \begin{itemize}[leftmargin=*] \item \textbf{The replaced training dataset.} At each iteration, the training dataset consists solely of synthetic data generated by the previous diffusion model, i.e., $\mathcal{D}_n = \mathcal{G}_{n-1}$.
+Several studies \autocite{DBLP:journals/corr/abs-2404-01413,DBLP:journals/corr/abs-2410-16713,DBLP:journals/corr/abs-2410-22812} refer to this as the ``\textit{replace}'' paradigm and have demonstrated that under this setting, the variance collapses to $0$ or the population risk diverges to infinity. \item \textbf{The accumulated training dataset.} A more realistic paradigm \autocite{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2404-01413} is to maintain access to all previous data, thereby including both real images and all synthetic images generated thus far, i.e., $\mathcal{D}_{n}=(\cup_{j=1}^{n-1}\mathcal{G}_j)\cup \mathcal{D}_{\mathrm{real}}$.
 However, continuously increasing the training dataset size quickly demands substantial computational resources.
-A practical compromise is to subsample a fixed-size subset from all candidate images, referred to as the ``\textit{accumulate-subsample}'' paradigm in \citet{DBLP:journals/corr/abs-2410-16713}.
-Under certain conditions, prior work \citep{DBLP:journals/corr/abs-2404-01413,DBLP:journals/corr/abs-2410-16713} have shown that accumulating real and synthetic data mitigates model degradation, preventing population risk from diverging. \end{itemize} This work focuses on the replace and accumulate-subsample paradigms following prior studies of \citet{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2412-17646,DBLP:journals/corr/abs-2410-16713}.
+A practical compromise is to subsample a fixed-size subset from all candidate images, referred to as the ``\textit{accumulate-subsample}'' paradigm in \autocite{DBLP:journals/corr/abs-2410-16713}.
+Under certain conditions, prior work \autocite{DBLP:journals/corr/abs-2404-01413,DBLP:journals/corr/abs-2410-16713} have shown that accumulating real and synthetic data mitigates model degradation, preventing population risk from diverging. \end{itemize} This work focuses on the replace and accumulate-subsample paradigms following prior studies of \autocite{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2412-17646,DBLP:journals/corr/abs-2410-16713}.
 Please refer to the Appendix for additional related work.